The third-shot drop, explained: why it matters and how to drill it

 The shot that lets your team get to the net.

 The third-shot drop is the shot that separates players who stay stuck at the baseline from players who get to control the net.
 It is not flashy, it takes patience to learn, and it is one of the highest-value skills in doubles.
-Here is what it is, why it matters, and how to practise it without getting discouraged.
+Here is what it is, why it matters, how to hit it, and how to practise it without getting discouraged.

 What the third-shot drop is